CollegeOfScripting/JavaScript/README.md

   + Text to Array
   + Randomize - Shuffle
 + Identity Generator
-+ Number Divisiable of Not?
++ Number Divisible of Not?
 + Number Even or Odd?
 + Tile Generator
 + Comic Book Maker